 History – I plan to continue using Tapestry of Grace as our budget allows and will take our time reading the books.
 His official history course will be one we already own (the American History courses from Compass Classroom) that we will use for 9/10th-grade.
 After that, we will combine ToG with Master Books history courses.

 - We have already read SO many amazing books from biblical through modern times during our 2+ years of using ToG (my own history knowledge/education was greatly expanded and enriched) and I will add more living history books whenever I can (see reading list below).

 Foreign Language – We will continue Visual Latin from Compass Classroom.
 He also has an interest in learning other languages like Spanish or German.

 Bible – He will be required to read the Bible from front to back during high school, plus a variety of nonfiction books by Christian authors (see reading list below).

 Other – Guitar lessons & film-making lessons (he wants to do Filmmaking from the First Directors from Compass Classroom).

 I have not chosen a complete list of titles, but rather, I have chosen a list of authors that I will require him to read 1+ books from.
 I have a few specific titles in mind from some of the authors but otherwise, we will choose the title together as we go along.
 If time allows, I may read these with him.

 Historical Fiction Authors

-As I said, this outlines the ideal homeschool high school plans for our oldest entering into 9th-grade – and the general scope & sequence of what is studied will probably stay the same – but the programs used may vary since we have no way of knowing exactly how the next four years will unfold.
+As I said, this outlines the ideal homeschool high school plans for our oldest entering into 9th-grade – and the general scope & sequence of what is studied will probably stay the same – but the programs/companies used may vary since we have no way of knowing exactly how the next four years will unfold.
 I hope this inspires and encourages you in your homeschooling journey, but that it does not limit you in customizing high school for your child!